JKirchartz/ATMlib/README.md

 * Vibrato: a slight, rapid and regular fluctuation in the [pitch](https://en.wikipedia.org/wiki/Pitch_(music) "pitch wikipedia") of a [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia").
 * Tremolo: a slight, rapid and regular fluctuation in the amplitude/volume of a [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia").
 * Glissando: controls if and how a gradual frequency slide "snaps" to adjacent notes.
-* Transpose (also for microtonals): play [notes](https://en.wikipedia.org/wiki/Musical_note "note wikipedia") in a different key, or fine tune notes to provide microtonals; frequencies that are in between note.
+* Transpose (also for microtonals): play [notes](https://en.wikipedia.org/wiki/Musical_note "note wikipedia") in a different key, or fine tune notes to provide microtonals; frequencies that are in between notes.
 * Note cut (with delay and automation): provides a method to stutter and adjust note timing.